Certificate in the Fundamentals of Coercive Control

 This programme will be of particular interest to those individuals whose work may bring them into contact with victims of DSGBV/Coercive Control, including those working in frontline specialist DSGBV services, members of An Garda Síochána, Nurses, Midwives, Social Workers, psychotherapists etc. They are in a position to provide early intervention and response, thus enhancing safety for victims/survivors.

-It will also be of interest to the DkIT level 8 ‘Certificate in the Fundamentals of Understanding and Responding to Domestic, Sexual and Gender-Based Violence’ programme.
+It will also be of interest to graduates of the DkIT level 8 ‘Certificate in the Fundamentals of Understanding and Responding to Domestic, Sexual and Gender-Based Violence’ programme.

 Course Delivery and Modules

-This programme will be delivered in a blended format, using a mix of live online lectures and face-to-face workshops.
+This programme will be delivered in a blended format, using a mix of live online lectures, face-to-face workshops.
+In addition, students will be required to undertake directed study

 Entry requirements